hoddmimes/Distributor/doc/bdxgwy.md

 This document describes the functionality and flow of the the _Distributor Broadcast Gateway_ herby named **_bdxgwy_**.

 The _bdxgwy_ is not a program rather is a set of classes making it possible to develop a gateway app allowing published broadcasts to be exported/imported  to/from a remote LANs using a p-2-p connections.
+The communication between two _bdxgwys_ are compress using Zip compression.

 A _bdxgwy_ could be setup to work as a receiver of broadcast from a remote LAN or a sender of local broadcast to a remote LAN or both.